Q-Minh/nihu/dox/app_helmholtz_3d_hffmm_mex.md

 - Homogeneous meshes with quadrilateral elements
 - High frequency multilevel fast multipole method
 - Burton-Miller technique for mitigating fictitious eigenfrequencies
-- MEX interface for interacting with Matlab
+- Applicable for Neumann and Dirichlet problems
-- Compatible with Matlab's built-in iterative solvers
+- MEX interface for interacting with Matlab - Compatible with Matlab's built-in iterative solvers

 The application is used for assembling the single and double layer potential matrices (SLP and DLP matrices) and then evaluate fast matrix-vector products with these matrices.
 The same matrix-vector products can be called from Matlab's built-in iterative solvers, such as BiCGSTAB or GMRES.